The Coquito Drink is Puerto Rico Eggnog that tastes amazing! Made with coconut cream, milk and rum – it’s delicious eggnog with an island flare.

 Coquito Drink Recipe

-The Coquito is a Caribbean Christmas drink mixed with rum, the favorite island libation.
+The Coquito is a Caribbean Christmas drink mixed with rum, the favorite island liquor.

-In the U.S. we have eggnog made with bourbon, in Britain it’s made with sherry and in Puerto Rico the Coquito drink is a “nog” style drink made with coconut and rum.
+In the U.S. we typically make eggnog made with bourbon, in Britain it’s made with sherry and in Puerto Rico the Coquito drink is a “nog” style drink made with coconut and rum.

 The non-egg recipe is the way to go, so I’m sharing the popular island drink recipe sans eggs and it’s truly a Christmas rum drink delight!